1. Application / application procedure

 People applying for flats for couples or families will not receive the e-mail with the link.

 When are offers of rooms or flats sent out?

 You are not short-listed until your application is complete (i.e. online application + notification of admission or enrolment certificate).
-Offers of rooms are normally sent out 6 – 8 weeks before the start of the semester.
+The allocation of the dormitory rooms starts 6 – 8 weeks before the start of the Semester per e-mail.

 How am I informed?